patriciapjj/Time-Series-Forecasting-SARIMA/README.md

 - Or use the uploaded csv file

 ### Goal
-These codes use historical data to predict the search proportion of ‘CAR’ in one year, which could be used for planning future advertising in car related markets.
+These codes use historical data to predict the search proportion of ‘CAR’ in one year, which could be used for planning future advertising or financing in car related markets.